TylerPardun/pitrac-easy-connect/README.md

 ./packaging/build-app.sh
 ```

-The result is written to `dist/` — `PiTrac Easy-Connect.app` on macOS,
+The build is written to `dist/` as `PiTrac Easy-Connect.app` on macOS or
 `PiTrac Easy-Connect.exe` on Windows.
-PyInstaller and pywebview are installed
+If PyInstaller or pywebview is missing,
-automatically if missing; both are build-time only and are not runtime
+the build script installs it automatically.
+Both are used only at build time,
-dependencies.
+not at runtime.

 | Flag | Description |
 |---|---|